simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 More and more people become aware that they are being tracked around the internet, meaning that it is very likely that fewer people will give consent.
 This results in less accurate data.

+## 1.5 Do you need to include Google Analytics cookies in your privacy policy

+If your website issues Google Analytics cookies, you need to include this in your privacy policy.
+By law, you must be transparent about the cookies your website issues.
+If third-party cookies are issued, you need to address this separately in your privacy policy.
+It is also against Google's terms & conditions not to disclose that you are using cookies.
+If this is not addressed in your privacy policy, you illegally use Google Analytics.

-## 1.3 Can you use Google Analytics without cookies?
+## 1.6 Can you use Google Analytics without cookies?

 The short answer: Yes, you can (while still not being compliant with GDPR-regulation)